Steema/Steema-BI-Samples/install/readme.md

 - Units are copied to sources\Lazarus folder before compiling the TeeBI.lpk Lazarus package.

-- Unit names are renamed, replacing "." dots with "_" underscores.

 - Some units not compatible or not ported to Lazarus yet, are not copied.

 - When rebuilding the TeeBI package inside Lazarus, the "Sources" path might be necessary to add at ide Options